UniversitaDellaCalabria/uniCMS/docs/source/contents/description.md

 define many blocks with different order.
 For every page we must define to which context (webpath) it belong to and also the template that we want to adopt for HTML rendering.
 Nothing prevents us from using something other than HTML, it's just python, you know.

-#### i18n

-*Menus*, *Carousels*, *Publications* and *Categories* can also be localized in one or many languages via Web Backend, if a client browser have a Spanish localization the rendering system will render all the spanish localized block, if they occour, otherwise it will switch to default language.

-All the gettext values defined in our static html template will be handled as django localization use to do.

 #### Permissions